perfalcon/RoboND-FollowMe-Project/writeup.md

 ### Step 3: ###
 *Decoder*

-Decoder upscales the ouptut such that it is same size of the Image.
+Decoder upscales the output such that it is same size of the Image by retaining the spatial information.

-This process consists of the following three techniques:
+This process consists of the following techniques:
 * UpSampling through Bilinear UpSampling
 * Skip Connections